sunfounder/pico-2w-kit/docs/source/introduction_to_pico_2w.rst

         - 0 volts ground
         - Several GND pins around Pico 2 W to make wiring easier.
     *   - RUN
-        - Enables or diables your Pico
+        - Enables or disables your Pico
         - Start and stop your Pico 2 W from another microcontroller.
     *   - GPxx_ADCx
         - General-purpose input/output or analog input